tsawyer/dvm-project-notes/README.md

 # DVMHost Update
 This updates the DVMProject amd64 binaries without having to compile it on each server.
  - If the tarball was previously downloaded the old tarball will not be overwritten.
-Instead the new tarball will be saved with a **.n** extension, where n equales the next higher download.
+Instead the new tarball will be saved with a **.n** extension, where n equals the next higher download.
 Linux tar will extract the files with the .n extension if told to.
-For example `tar xzvf dvmhost_xxxxx_amd64.tar.gz.1 -C /opt`
+For example `tar xzvf dvmhost_<CURRENT VERSION>.tar.gz<OPTIONAL .n> -C /opt`
  - The tarball name changes with updates.
 Be sure to check GitHub for the latest.
  - Grab the latest tarball and untar it per the install above.
 Then restart the service:
 ```